 It’s only fitting that when you visit the Sea of Cortez—the body of water that Jacques Cousteau dubbed the aquarium of the world—that you travel by water.
 There is just so much to see over a week at sea.
-I traveled aboard the Safari Endeavour on the 8-day Baja’s Bounty itinerary last month, and below I’ll review a few highlights from my experience, as well impart a few tips and travel advice from my time exploring by water and land.
+I traveled aboard the Safari Endeavour on the 8-day Baja California’s Whales & Sealife Cruise last month, and below I’ll review a few highlights from my experience, as well impart a few tips and travel advice from my time exploring by water and land.

 I loved the multiple adventure options as my whole family was able to do what they wanted at a level they were comfortable with.